PoisotLab/ms_metaweb_transfer/README.md

 variance in the underlying data, corresponding to 12 dimensions - *i.e.* a tradeoff between accuracy and a reduced number of features.

-A RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables.
+An RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables.
 The latent variables used for the RDPG, called the left and right subspaces, are defined as
 $\mathscr{L} = \mathbf{L}\sqrt{\mathbf{\Sigma}}$, and $\mathscr{R} =